 If there’s any time to pull off a feather fringe skirt, it’s now.
-This do-it-yourself craft is the perfect thing to make to get your closet festive and ready for the holidays!
+This DIY feather fringe skirt is the perfect thing to make to get your closet festive and ready for the holidays!
 It’s easier than you think and the outcome is fun and stylish for the holiday season.

 What You’ll Need: